 Health Benefits of Calcium

 Calcium plays many roles in the body, which leads to some pretty great health benefits.
 When you consume enough calcium to meet those recommended daily intake requirements, you’ll find your body works better than ever.
-Plus, you may not notice it in your teens, twenties, thirties, or even forties, but as you age, if you’ve consumed enough calcium on a daily basis, your bones will remain strong and fortified!
+Plus, you may not notice it in your teens, twenties, thirties, or even forties, but as you age, if you’ve consumed enough calcium daily, your bones will remain strong and fortified!

 This is an obvious and well-known benefit, yet one that can’t be emphasized enough.

 Calcium is “essential for the development, growth, and maintenance of bone.”
 Yet, it’s not exactly as simple as that.
 Once you hit adulthood and stop growing, “calcium continues to help maintain the bones and slow down bone density loss, which is a natural part of the aging process.”
 This means that the more quality calcium consumption you get as a young person, the healthier your bones will be as you grow older.

 And this is incredibly important to avoid osteoporosis!

 Osteoporosis is a condition that “causes bones to become weak and brittle — so brittle that a fall or even mild stresses such as bending over or coughing can cause a fracture.”
 This can be a fatal issue for the elderly.
 Even if you are healthy otherwise, a fall that breaks a hip can cause a cascade of issues that may be terminal.

 Alright, what exactly are we talking about when we say muscle contraction?

 This is a term that refers to the “activation of tension-generating sites within muscle fibers.”
 When you use your muscle to pick up something heavy — pretty much anything from lifting weights to holding a heavy book — you’re using muscle contraction.